 It may be stipulated in the employment agreement that the first 30 days of employment would be probation days.
 Once the probation days expire, assuming neither the employer nor employee have expressed their will to terminate the contract, then the contract will continue for an indefinite period of time.

 For work that lasts more than two weeks, the employer is obliged to give written notice of at least seven days.
 The employer is required to serve a contract termination notice to the employee or pay in lieu of notice.

 Employees are entitled to a minimum of 20 days of paid annual leave per year, paid by the employer.
 Annual leave is calculated dependent on the amount of the calendar year remaining after employment began.
 The annual leave is remunerated with a sum equivalent to their ordinary wage for that period of time, plus 30% of that sum.

 Sick leave is paid by the employer at the rate of 75% of the basic salary, regardless of the length of employment.
 The exact sick leave entitlement is dependent on the length of continuous employment, ranging from a 20 day entitlement for those in continuous employment for one to five months, up to a 60 day entitlement for those in continuous employment for at least 12 months.

-The employee is entitled to a total of 12 weeks of maternity leave; six of which is compulsory, and must be taken after confinement.
-Maternity leave is paid at 75% of the basic wage by the employer.
+The employee is entitled to a total of 12 weeks of maternity leave; six of which are compulsory and must be taken after confinement.
+Maternity leave is paid at 75% of the basic wage of the employer.